chillichez-22/C.H.E.E.S.E/docs/standards.md

 They are sequential logs going over the design process, where each log holds one feature to implement.

 Newer logs may supersede older ones, in that case the older log's status changes from "Accepted" to "Superseded" with the name ( **not the reason why** ) it was superseded by.
-And in the newer log state that it supersedes the older one.
+<br>And in the newer log, state that it supersedes the older one.